 - Aquafaba – A relatively recent discover, aquafaba is the liquid from canned bean (usually chickpea).
 When whipped up it is similar to whipped egg whites.
 These works incredibly well in mousses, meringues, and other recipes that rely on the tender texture that whipped egg whites creates.

-Even classic egg dishes can be made without eggs and remain delicious.
+Even classic egg dishes can be made with a vegan egg substitute and remain delicious.
 Quiche, Frittata, and Omelettes can all be recreated with a few plant-based ingredients!

 - Tofu – Tofu is one of the most used egg replacers.
 It is best used in scrambles, quiches, and frittatas.
 When using tofu in eggy dishes it is almost always best to use regular firm tofu to replicate an eggy consistency.